goodeggs/bites/src/documents/posts/2014-06-24-frying-pan.html.md

   url: "http://bites.goodeggs.com/posts/frying-pan/"
 ---

 I am 32 and Good Eggs is the first company I have ever drawn a salary from.
-It was never my intention--I dreamed of working at Alias|Wavefront or Pixar when I was a kid.
-But the most exciting opportunties I had were always hourly gigs, contracting jobs, grad school, or most recently: founding a startup.
+That wasn't exactly my intention.
+As a teenager drawing user interfaces in my room I dreamed of working at a 3D graphics company like Alias|Wavefront or Pixar.
+But since graduation the most exciting opportunties just turned out to be hourly gigs, contracting jobs, grad school, and&mdash;most recently&mdash;founding a startup.

-Carried by the abrosia of Paul Graham's essays, and the earnest belief that if I could build a web app I could build a company, I just tried to do it.
-I made paper prototypes, did usability testing, did some agile planning and test-driven-development, put out an MVP garden seed subscription, and started filling orders.

-And there went five years of my life.

-It turns out, starting a company is hard.
-And it didn't really work on the first try, or the fifth try.
+The lure of self-employment is strong for creative types.
+The same imagination that helps us sniff out the source of a bug or find a clever solution to a UI problem also leads us to question management decisions.
+Instead of just accepting an old creaky codebase, we imagine the modern replacement.
+And sometimes that's your job, but in the corporate context it's not always useful.
+Often a patch is more useful to the company than a new pair of pants.

+Founding a startup is an alluring alternative.
+There's no technical debt to work around.
+There are no power structures you have to reckon with.
+There are so few people that you get to stay in shot-calling mode pretty much all the time.
+You make compromises and code up ugly hacks, but they're <em>your</em> compromises and <em>your</em> ugly hacks.

+It's kind of addictive.

+And if you're a developer you do a little consulting on the side and support your entrepreneurship habit more or less indefinitely.
+So I've spent the last five years designing interfaces, writing code, and running a business just the way I wanted to.
 All those years of lone-wolf book report writing in my childhood had given me the belief that I could single-handedly achieve ANYTHING!

-But in reality there are a bunch of management skills that I'm not that good at yet.
-I have a hard time saying no to fun important ideas that don't need to happen yet.
-Especially when I'm supposed to be saying no to myself.
-And I'm not that good at the clockwork check-ins and expectation setting that help employees make steady progress towards a common goal.

-I just started month three of my employment here at Good Eggs and I think it was the right decision.
-My mental health has drastically improved since backburning my startup business.
-Being able to focus on continuous improving without having to sweat about existential threats to the business has been a huge relief.

-And being able to trust that my team is smart and does great stuff in my absence is *awesome*.
-And it's wonderful to be able to learn from some founders who seem to know what they're doing.
-Everyone here seems pretty happy about their jobs.
-Folks mostly go home at a reasonable hour and we get a ton of stuff done.
-So, something's working.
-And it's a relief to be able to spend some time understanding how a ship sails without having to tie yourself to the wheel every time a storm comes.

-Which isn't to say I'm not still dreaming about founding an anarcho-syndicalist radically inclusive post-corporation.
-I've just realized it takes a village and I won't get there if I spend my time alone in the woods.
+What fun!

+But a company is more than UI and code.
+And growing a team into a healthy, stable company is hard.
+It didn't work on my first try, or my fifth try.
+All of that freedom allowed me to indulge my whims, but most of those whims turned out to be dead ends.
+And each time one of those initiatives fell apart, it took a little more of wind out of my sails, both as a boss and as a person.
+And without anyone else to blame those failures on, it got really hard to believe in myself.

+So those five years felt like enough, and I got a "real" job.
+I come at 9:00 or 10:00.
+I leave at 5:00 or 6:00.
+Someone else decides what we eat for lunch.
+Honestly, someone else decides almost everything.
+I'm focused on supporting my coworkers, who are awesome, who I believe in.

+Last month we built a refunding tool for our Community Care team and it was awesome!
+Not because I think refunding is at all interesting, but because I know our Community Care team is amazing and they know what they need to get their job done.

+I get to take time to put on my feminist hat and examine our hiring practices.
+I get to think about the relationship between our design an engineering teams and what tools we need to have a more integrated, iterative, agile collaboration.
+And the other ten thousand things that are happening in the company, all of which are incredibly important?
+I can ignore them completely!
+What a relief!
+Someone else is staring down each of those existential threats so that I can focus on just the ones that I think are the most important and the most suited to my skill set.

+And I have to say, my mental health is much improved.

+I'm still critical of my bosses, and I still dream about radical new organizations.
+But I no longer have a desire to white-knuckle something like that into existence.
+It takes a village, and it's nice to be a part of one.